 News date: 27 February 2020

-Further to the results of the anti-dumping investigation, the Interagency Commission for International Trade upheld a decision No. AD-437/2020/4411-03 dated 21 February 2020 on the application of a final anti-dumping duty at the level of 34.19% on imports into Ukraine of the products with the following properties: construction blocks of cellular structural and thermal insulation concrete (gas-concrete blocks) with a density in solid form of not more than 1700 kg/m3 of white or light gray colors (dry), or of gray color (wet), falling under code 6810 10 11 00 according to UKTVED (Ukrainian Commodity Coding System) classification, the country of origin of which is the Republic of Belarus.
+Further to the results of the anti-dumping investigation, the Interdepartmental Commission on International Trade upheld a decision No. AD-437/2020/4411-03 dated 21 February 2020 on the application of a final anti-dumping duty at the level of 34.19% on imports into Ukraine of the products with the following properties: construction blocks of cellular structural and thermal insulation concrete (gas-concrete blocks) with a density in solid form of not more than 1700 kg/m3 of white or light gray colors (dry), or of gray color (wet), falling under code 6810 10 11 00 according to the Ukrainian Classification of Goods for Foreign Economic Activity (UCGFEA) classification, the country of origin of which is the Republic of Belarus.

 The anti-dumping investigation lasted 10 months and was completed ahead of time, which hardly ever happens with such kind of the proceedings.
 “Such well-timed decision taken by the Commission is of great importance for Ukrainian producers of gas-concrete blocks considering for the current tendency of growing volumes of dumped imports of the products to Ukraine.
 The anti-dumping duty will contribute to the development of fair competition and offset the injury threatening the Ukrainian industry, – Olena Omelchenko commented. – Our client was fully satisfied with the decision taken by the Interagency Commission for International Trade.
 We are welcoming the introduction of best international anti-dumping investigation practices in Ukraine”.